 - 2 teaspoons Worcestershire sauce

-- 2 cups dry macaroni noodles
+- 2 cups elbow macaroni noodles uncooked

 - 2 cups shredded Cheddar cheese (divided)

-- 1 cup chopped or sliced dill pickles
+- 1 cup dill pickles (chopped or sliced)

-- 1/2 medium onion (chopped)
+- ½ medium onion (chopped)

-- Add beef into a saute pan and cook over medium heat until the beef is browned.
+- Add ground beef into a saute pan and cook over medium heat until the beef is browned.
 Break it apart to crumble it while cooking.